 - called off all non-essential business travel for staff;

 - implemented enhanced cleaning protocols for our facilities and vehicles;

 - scheduled more frequent, intense cleaning and disinfecting of our offices and work locations;

 - increased physical separation between work stations for job roles that cannot be performed from home;

-- encouraging employees to practice healthy behaviour such as physical distancing and vigilant hand washing.
+- employees are practicing healthy behaviour such as physical distancing and vigilant hand washing;

 - provided employees with hand and surface sanitizer, and other personal protective equipment, as appropriate to the job.